andikleen/simple-pt/README.md

 	  This will be improved in the future.
 	* perf or the BIOS may be already using the PT hardware.
 If you know it's safe you can take over the PT hardware with --force -d.
+	* When configuring the driver manually you need to manually reset any parameters you do not want anymore. sptcmd takes care of that automatically.

 # Limitations:

 	* When kernel tracing is disabled (-K) multiple processes cannot be distinguished by the decoder.

 	* Enabling/Disabling tracing causes the kernel to modify itself, which can cause the PT decoder to lose synchronization. sptcmd disables trace points.
-Use -k when needed.
+Use --no-kernel when needed.
 This can sometimes affect the test suite.

 	* sptcmd does not continuously save side band data, so events at the beginning of a trace may not be saved.
 For complex workloads it may be needed to increase the trace buffers in /sys/kernel/debug/tracing/buffer_size_kb

+	* Decoder loses synchronization in some cases where it shouldn't.

 Contact: simple-pt@halobates.de